08Aristodemus24/project-seraphim/readme.md

 * textarea fields ~
 * create custom themed classes to switch between themes for components
 * create two column and one column form
+* fix width of data-form-content why does it not expand the width of the parent? ~
+* fix image upload field spacing
+* fix image upload fields image height
+* fix image upload fields upload button